sriramlab/ArchIE/README.md

 1. run `bash create_training.sh` to simulate training data and calculate features (from the directory)
 2. run `bash create_test.sh` to simulate test data (from the directory)
 3. run `Rscript train.R` to train a logistic regression model (from the directory)
+4. run `python data/calc_stats_window_data.py -s data.snp -i data.ind -a data.geno -r ref.geno -c ${i} -b $start -e $end -w 50000 -z 50000 | gzip > output.gz`

+The last step will calculate features in 50KB windows with a 50KB step size (i.e. nonoverlapping) from `$start` to `$end`.

+# Requirements

+ArchIE requires the following dependencies:

+- Python 3
+- Numpy (1.13.0)
+- Scipy (0.19.0)
+- Scikit Learn (0.19.1)
+- R

+Note that other versions may work -- these are the ones I used.

 # Data formats